valancej/documentation/_pro/languages-frameworks/php.md

 # Install Composer and make it available in the PATH
 RUN curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/bin/ --filename=composer

-# Install extensions through the scripts the container provides
+# Install extensions through the scripts the image provides
 # Here we install the pdo_pgsql and pdo_mysql extensions to access PostgreSQL and MySQL.
 RUN docker-php-ext-install pdo_pgsql
 RUN docker-php-ext-install pdo_mysql